mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 - [Focus Items][focus-items]: A type of web personalization that enables marketers to embed on a webpage pop-up messages and forms, bars and splash screens based on the contact's behavior.
 By using Focus Items, you can easily convert visitors into known Contacts.

-- [Social Monitoring][social-monitoring]: Marketeers can add contacts to Mautic through Twitter mentions and hashtags.
+- [Social Monitoring][social-monitoring]: Marketers can add contacts to Mautic through Twitter mentions and hashtags.

 **Assess Performance**